awpratten/awpratten.github.io/content/Projects/_index.md

 ### Baku (1986 to 1988 and 1996 to 2004)
 Baku had two manifestations.
 In the mid 80's I worked with my friend Owen Curnoe to produce ambient, soundtrack music for his videos and movies.
 Largely inspired by the Blade Runner soundtrack by Vangelis.

 In 1996, the second manifestation of Baku with Owen Curnoe and Mark Favro.
-Our music was electronic, experimental, ambient, industrial.
+Our music was electronic, experimental, ambient, and industrial.
 You can read more about Baku [here](/Projects/baku)

 ### Bits of Food (1982 to 1985)
 My first band.
 Sort of a proto-punk/industrial/noise band that played locally with in a community of similar bands.
-Heavily influenced by second wave punk, industrial musics, Krut Rock and noise bands especially our dad's band <a href="http://www.nonsb.ca" target="_blank">The Nihilist Spasm Band</a>
+Heavily influenced by second wave punk, industrial music, Kraut Rock and noise bands especially our dad's band <a href="http://www.nonsb.ca" target="_blank">The Nihilist Spasm Band</a>

 More information on [Bits of Food](/Projects/bitsoffood).